biojava/biojava.github.io/wiki/BioJava:Download_3.0.4.md

 Release Date
 ------------

-BioJava 3.0.4 has been released on March 16th 2012
+BioJava 3.0.4 has been released on May 21st 2012

 Getting older versions
 ----------------------